-Because sufficient geothermal resources are not present at Fort Sill, no immediate action should be taken unless the overall situation changes dramatically.
-Considering the geology of the area in which Fort Sill is located, it is unlikely that there will be any changes in the near future.
+Because the geothermal resource is inadequate to support an economic project at Fort Campbell, no immediate action should be taken.
+Considering the geology of the area in which Fort Campbell is located, it is unlikely that there will be any changes in resource availability in the near future.